-Most people believe that fire restoration begins with putting out the fire and ends with replacing whatever was burnt – but, unfortunately, that couldn’t be further from the truth.
+Most people believe that fire damage restoration begins with putting out the fire and ends with replacing whatever was burnt – but, unfortunately, that couldn’t be further from the truth.
 Even surfaces that weren’t burned were probably damaged and will be damaged even further unless you do something about it.

 We know it may not make sense at first, so let us explain.
 In a fire scenario, the smoke produced from uncontrolled combustion and heat contains a wide array of chemicals, some of which can adhere to surfaces like wood or plastics.
 If left untreated, these residues can corrode materials, release extremely pungent smells, and even cause health hazards.